 Simplify Fractions Using LCM

-One of the most common applications of the LCM is in simplifying fractions.
-When adding or subtracting fractions with different denominators, you need to find a common denominator.
+Probably most common applications of the LCM is in simplifying fractions.
+Here's the thing — when adding or subtracting fractions with different denominators, you need to find a common denominator.
 The LCM of the denominators is the smallest common denominator you can use, which simplifies the process.

 1/12 = 3/36